-While the beans are simmering: Heat the vegetable oil in the large skillet over medium heat until the oil is shimmering.
-Add the minced onion and jalapeño, sprinkle with 1/2 teaspoon kosher salt, and sauté until the onions are soft, about 8 minutes.
+- Cook the aromatics, seasonings, and turkey: While the beans are simmering: Heat the vegetable oil in the large skillet over medium heat until the oil is shimmering.
+Add the minced onion and jalapeño, sprinkle with ½ teaspoon kosher salt, and sauté until the onions are soft, about 8 minutes.
 Stir in the garlic, chili powder, cumin, coriander, and oregano, and cook until you smell the garlic and spices bloom, about 1 minute.
 Add the beer and bring to a simmer, scraping the bottom of the pan to loosen any browned bits of onion and spices, about 2 minutes.
-Add the turkey and sprinkle with 1/2 teaspoon kosher salt.
+Add the turkey and sprinkle with ½ teaspoon kosher salt.
 Cook the turkey, stirring and breaking up any large chunks of meat, until the turkey loses its pink color, about 5 minutes.
 Add the tomatoes with their juices, increase the heat to medium-high, and bring to a simmer.
 Turn off the heat and wait for the beans to finish cooking.

-Fish the bay leaves and onion out of the bean pot and discard.
+- Combine the beans and turkey: Fish the bay leaves and onion out of the bean pot and discard.
 Pour the turkey pan into the pot of beans, stir, and simmer for another half an hour to bring the flavors together.
-Taste for seasoning, and add salt until the beans start to taste a little sweet on the tip of the tongue; I usually add another 2 teaspoons of kosher salt.
-Stir in some fresh ground black pepper and serve, passing the lime wedges at the table.
+Stir in the 2 teaspoons of kosher salt and fresh ground black pepper.
+Serve, passing the lime wedges at the table.

 - Why not soak the beans?
 Because lots of sources I trust say soaking black beans only cuts about 30 minutes from the cooking time, and it washes away a lot of flavor.